Svetlogorsk, Kaliningrad Oblast: History

 In the early 19th century, the place became fashionable among German vacationers.
 Since access to the sea was hampered by a sand dune, the picturesque corners of the lake were the place of residence and recreation.
 A tavern was opened near the mill, new villas and boarding houses were built.
 On June 24, 1820, it was officially recognized as a spa town.
 During his visit to Rauschen in 1840, King Frederick William IV of Prussia ordered the sea embankment to be beautified.
 From 1871, it was part of the German Empire.
-The popularity of the town as a resort has grown significantly since 1900, when a railway was built from Königsberg to Rauschen / Orth station, extended in 1906 to Rauschen / Dune station.
-Trains were now able to drive closer to the sea, and the resort became much more accessible for many residents of Königsberg.
-A positive role both in the development of the resort and in attracting tourists was played by the hippodrome opened in Rauschen by the equestrian society.
-The town began to divide into two parts: the lower one - near the lake, and the upper one (40–50 m higher) by the sea.
-The upper village was located approximately at an altitude of up to 60 m above sea level, so a pleasant event in his life was the opening in 1912 of a funicular - a 90-meter inclined railroad to deliver holidaymakers to the sea and back.
-The arrangement of the resort could not do without the arrangement of beach areas.
-In 1908, a wooden promenade-promenade deck was built on the seashore on stilts, several serpentine descents led to it.
+The popularity of the town as a resort has grown significantly since 1900, when a railway was built from Königsberg to Rauschen / Orth station, extended in 1906 to Rauschen / Dune station, which made the resort more accessible for many residents of Königsberg.
+The city’s development as a resort was enhanced when the equestrian society built a hippodrome.
+The town began to divide into the lower section - near the lake, and the upper section (40–50 m higher) by the sea.
+The upper village was approximately 60 m above sea level.
+In 1912 a funicular was built: a 90-meter inclined railroad to transport patrons to the sea and back.

+In 1908, the resort was further enhanced by improving the beach areas with a wooden promenade built on the seashore on stilts, with several serpentine descents accessing the walkway.
 Otto Nicolai, Wilhelm von Humboldt, Käthe Kollwitz and Thomas Mann were among the celebrities who stayed there.

-In the early years of the 20th century, private individuals launched an intensive construction of country houses, villas, boarding houses in Rauschen, especially in the upper part of the resort.
+In the early years of the 20th century, private individuals launched an intensive construction in Rauschen of country houses, villas and boarding houses, especially in the upper part of the resort.
+The architecture of these buildings included half-timbered, neo-Gothic, and fashionable historicism, added to the beauty of the resort.
+In 1928, the villa of the architect Goering (namesake of the Reichsmarschall) was built in the center of Rauschen, becoming a kind of symbol of the city.

-The buildings had architectural forms with elements of half-timbered, neo-Gothic, then fashionable historicism, and fit well into the landscape.
-In 1928, the villa of the architect Goering (namesake of the Reichsmarschall) was built.
-In the center of Rauschen, becoming a kind of symbol of the city, in 1900-1908, a tower of a hydrotherapy was erected in the style of national romanticism.
+In 1900-1908, a tower of a hydrotherapy was erected in the style of national romanticism.